Microsoft Corporation

 Piracy.

-We design and sell devices, such as Surface (including Copilot+ PCs), HoloLens, and PC accessories.
+We design and sell devices, such as Surface (including Copilot+ PCs) and PC accessories.
 Our devices are designed to enable people and organizations to connect to the people and content that matter most using Windows and integrated Microsoft products and services.
 Surface is designed to help organizations, students, and consumers be more productive.
 Growth in Devices is dependent on total PC shipments, the ability to attract new customers, our product roadmap, and expanding into new categories.

 Gaming